 We invite you to explore the information on these pages before contacting us.

-If you have a COVID-19-related question for the Canada Council and you didn’t find an answer here, please email firstname.lastname@example.org.
-Although we aim to reply within two business days, this may be affected by volume and staff availability.
+If you have a question for the Canada Council and you didn’t find an answer here, please email firstname.lastname@example.org.
+Although we aim to reply within three business days, this may be affected by volume and staff availability.

 Accessibility: We welcome Video Relay Service (VRS) calls, and we can also support longer conversations with your preferred sign language interpreter in ASL or LSQ.
 As always, we will cover these interpreting costs.
 Please email us at email@example.com.

 We recognize the disproportionate effects of the COVID-19 health crisis on many equity seeking communities including Deaf and disability arts communities.
 Many artists and arts professionals who are Deaf, have disabilities or live with mental illness are now required to develop alternative approaches to maintaining their independence, health, and safety in everyday life.
 The Council wants to be as flexible as it can in the ways it is assisting and supporting the arts community.
 If there are alternative ways that the Council can deliver its support that will be more accommodating to your situation, please let our staff know.